Meet Your Peeps Here

 The Breakroom Bend

 We know: Easter has passed.
 No PEEPS® have survived.
 But we’re talking about your peeps—the ones who keep you grounded and centered and sane.
-How often do you get to connect with them, face to face?
+How often do you get to connect with them face-to-face?

 Remember the bad old days of March 2020, when everyone was grounded due to an unknown virus’s terribly bad behavior?
 By forcing us to stay home, the pandemic did a real number on our collective sense of community and, not surprisingly, our mental health.
 Rates of anxiety, depression and loneliness skyrocketed in conjunction with the shutdown because we are social animals, and we were missing our broods, our troops, our herds.